 Kko Kko Na Ra is 100% authentic homemade Korean cuisine.
 It serves up a main dish of KFC, but not the famous bucket from Colonel.
 Instead, it highlights Korean Fried Chicken.

-In 2008, Kko Kko Na Ra was the first restaurant that introduced the menu in Singapore.
+In 2008, Kko Kko Na Ra was the first restaurant to introduced the menu in Singapore.
 The central location brings convenience to people who finish late at work.
 And it is an excellent spot to hang out.
 The fried chicken is the perfect partner for beer during chill time with friends and colleagues.

 Take a bite of the flavourful Korean cuisine at 68 Tanjong Pagar Road, Singapore, 088489.
-Well, nothing goes wrong when you pair up beer and soju with chicken, right?
+Well, nothing goes wrong when you pair beer and soju with chicken, right?

 The former head chef of Corner House, Jason Tan, took the leafy adornments and textural additions.
 Restaurant Euphoria, his latest venture, showcases the beauty of humble vegetables.
 The eating place is a paean to plants in every detail, including sauces to the silverware.